TDL3/Userscripts/README.md

 # Personal Userscript Collection
+There comes a time where a man must write his own script.
-This repo contains the Userscript that I wrote that I think is useful.
-I hope one of these scripts will have your day better.😋
+I hope one of these scripts will make your day better.😋

 ## Greasy Fork links
 All scripts are uploaded to Greasy Fork.